 The case began back in May 2010 when Shannan Gilbert, a young woman working as a sex worker, vanished after leaving a client’s house on foot near Gilgo Beach.
 She called 911 for help saying she feared for her life and was never seen alive again.

-During a search for Gilbert in dense thicket close to the beach, police discovered human remains.
+During a search for Gilbert in a dense thicket close to the beach, police discovered human remains.
 Within days, four victims had been found.

 By spring 2011, the number of victims rose to 10.

 Gilbert’s body was then found in December 2011.
 Her cause of death is widely contested with authorities long claiming that it is not connected to the serial killer or killers but that she died from accidental drowning as she fled from the client’s home.

 However, an independent autopsy commissioned by her family ruled that she died by strangulation and her family continues to believe she was murdered.

 No charges have been brought in connection to the other victims also found along the shores.